-- 3.3.1 Community service leave with pay may be granted to enable an employee to participate in events that involve and benefit students of the Division. - 3.3.2 Community service leave with salary deduction may be granted to enable employees to attend community events that primarily benefit another non-profit organization and the general public.
-Salary deduction for employees shall be equivalent to one-half of regular gross salary for each day absent.
+3.3.1 Community service leave with pay may be granted to enable an employee to participate in events that involve and benefit students of the Division.

 4. Witness/Jury Duty Leave

 The superintendents responsible for human resources shall grant leave to an employee who is subpoenaed as a witness or called for jury duty.
 The employee shall be paid normal salary while absent subject to the following conditions: